JustHm228/JLatenter/README.md

 }
 ```

-This example presents a simple abstract class that implements the "Handler" design pattern.
+This example presents a simple abstract class that implements
-The class can register, unregister and fire any `BiConsumer`-like handler.
+the "Chain of Responsibility" design pattern.
+The class can register, unregister and fire
-But here, the registered handlers aren't required to implement the `BiConsumer` interface
+any `BiConsumer`-like handler.
+But here, the registered handlers aren't required to implement
-in order to be handlers - just have an `accept()` method that takes 2 arguments,
+`BiConsumer` in order to be handlers - just have an `accept()` method that takes 2 arguments,
 the first of which is a reference to a `Handleable` object, and the last of which is
 an array of `Object` arguments.
 This allows you to get rid of the generic interface,
 which in some cases can be very useful. **I don't know how original this thing is**,